 The demonstration of the ordinance here is intended solely for educational purposes.
-This is not an official document.
-Through this review, the intent is to assist the reader in understanding existing city code as well as presenting different concepts and other ordinances for thought.
-Comments and discussions presented in these pages in no way represent the official position of the City of Dallas or of the opinion of any city staff.
-These are general statements and presentations to provide objective public background into the current ordinance and to demonstrate some opinions made by various parties since 2006.
-It also presents on several pages documents and supportive web sites to assist the reader in understanding concepts and elements of existing code and other proposals.
-Again, this site does not reflect the official position of the Chief Arborist, the City of Dallas Building Official, or of the arborist office.
+This is not an official city website.
+Through this review of ordinances, the intent is to assist the reader in understanding existing city code as well as to present different concepts and processes.
+Comments and discussions presented in these pages in no way represent the official position of the City of Dallas or of the opinion of the director or building official.

 Article X Chapter 51A of the Dallas Development Code

-This is the current landscape and tree ordinance with minor amendments since 1994.
+This is the landscape and tree ordinance with minor amendments from 1994 to July 1, 2018.

 Conservation Easements (also, Community Unit Development)

 PD 366 - Buckner Boulevard Special Purpose District - has been amended by Council

 REFERENCE MATERIALS (also see REFERENCE PAGE for more selections)

 Tree Planting Details and Specifications (Open Source)

 Development Excellence Technical Tools (Center for Development Excellence, NCTCOG)

 Conservation Tools (Pennsylvania Land Trust Association)